Mist (1967 film)

-Mist is a 1967 black and white drama film directed by Kim Soo-yong about a businessman, Yun Gi-jun (Sung-il Shin), who married into wealth and lives in Seoul, travels back to Mujin, his hometown.
+Mist is a 1967 black and white drama film directed by Kim Soo-yong about a businessman, Yun Gi-jun (Shin Seong-il), who married into wealth and lives in Seoul, travels back to Mujin, his hometown.
 He embarks on a love affair with the local music teacher Ha In-suk (Yoon Jeong-hee) and starts questioning his life choices.

 The film won Best Director award at the 14th Asia-Pacific Film Festival.

 It was screened at the 28th Busan International Film Festival as part of 'Special screening' to honour late actress Yoon Jeong-hee on 6 October 2023.